Employee or self-employed? – The common definition of employee in Danish and EU law

 The Supreme Court's judgment of 3 April 2025

-In a judgment of 3 April 2025 (BS-49851/2024-HJR), the Supreme Court ruled on the scope of the concept of employee in relation to an agreement between a municipality and a father who provided support to his adult son with a disability under a temporary home care scheme.
-The municipality and the father had agreed that the father would provide support to the son 30 hours a week and received remuneration from the municipality for the support work.
+In a judgment of 3 April 2025 (BS-49851/2024-HJR), the Supreme Court ruled on the scope of the definition of an employee in relation to an agreement between a municipality and a father who provided support to his adult son with a disability under a temporary home care scheme.
+The municipality and the father had agreed that the father would provide support to the son 30 hours a week and receive remuneration from the municipality for the support work.

 The father claimed that he was an employee within the meaning of the Working Hours Act and that he had worked more than 48 hours a week and was therefore entitled to compensation under section 8 of the Working Hours Act.